weecology/retriever/docs/guidocs.rst

     :align: center

-To download data, click on the download icon which is shwon below:
+To download data, click on the download icon which is shown below:

 .. figure:: _appdoc/downloadicon.png
     :align: center